dixyes/easydst/README.md

     str_ver=__version__     #__version__ is a good choice, yep? int_ver=0               #no use yet, but you can set it to anything interesting cfg_path="easydst.json" #conf file path
-5.use easydst.py or easydst_gui.py to manage containers:
+5. use easydst.py or easydst_gui.py to manage containers:

     python easydst.py token <sometoken>
     python easydst.py list